google/ioweb2015/README.md

 Run `gulp serve` to start a standalone backend, while still enjoying live-reload.
 You'll need Go for that.

-Normally the app is running in "dev" environment but you can change that by modifying `APP_ENV` environment variable:
+Normally the app is running in "dev" environment but you can change that by providing `--env` argument to the gulp task:

   ```
   # run in dev mode, default:
   gulp serve
   # set app environment to production:
-  APP_ENV=prod gulp serve
+  gulp serve --env prod
   # or run as if we were in staging:
-  APP_ENV=stage gulp serve
+  stage gulp serve --env stage
   ```

 Not that this does not change the way the backend code is compiled